Cooking with Kids: 5 Essential Skills Your Child Can Learn

 You might be wondering how exactly cooking with your children can help them learn and practice budding life skills.
 And what about safety?
 Can young children safely cook with parents?
 No worries!
 As long as you’re taking the lead and showing your child exactly what to do, your child will safely learn a wealth of skills.
 Inviting your child into the kitchen can help enforce:

 Recipes are nothing more than puzzles waiting to be solved.
 By following a recipe with your child, you are teaching them that certain steps need to be completed in a particular order.
-This helps to build your child to build important sequencing and cause and effect skills.
+This helps to build your child to build important sequencing and cause-and-effect skills.

 Talk your child through the recipe, and narrate aloud each step that needs to be completed.
 Allow your child to get the needed materials, and help them through the recipe step-by-step.
+By the way, playing chess also boosts the same skill no matter whether it is online or offline.

 One of the major cause and effect lessons your child will learn in the kitchen is the idea that patience and hard work can result in something delicious and rewarding.
 In helping you cook and bake, your child will take pride in your creations, earning the satisfaction of a job well done.
 This will translate to other endeavors later in life, helping your child to see the benefit behind hard work and perseverance.